Torus actions on Alexandrov 4-spaces: Equivariant classification

 \begin{rem} If one of the sets $C$, $RF\cup SF$ or $E$ is empty, we denote it on the set of invariants by --. \end{rem}

-\begin{rem} Observe that the invariant $m$ counting the number of boundary components of $X^*$ can be recovered from $s$ and $t$, namely, $m=s+t$.
-Therefore we can prescind from explicitly associating $m$ to $X^*$ as long as we associate $s$ and $t$.
-Moreover, the set of invariants \eqref{EQ:INVARIANTS} reduces to that of Orlik and Raymond \cite{OrlRayI, OrlRayII} in the case that $X$ is homeomorphic to a topological manifold.
+\begin{rem} Observe that the set of invariants \eqref{EQ:INVARIANTS} reduces to the set of invariants given by Orlik and Raymond \cite{OrlRayI, OrlRayII} in the case that $X$ is homeomorphic to a topological manifold.
 Indeed, in this case, $SF=\emptyset$, and $f_{\ell,w}=\pm 1$ for all values of $\ell$ and $w$, making the invariant $f_{\ell,w}$ superfluous. \end{rem}

-\begin{rem} A boundary component of $X^*$ may contain an odd number of topologically singular fixed points.
-In particular, it may contain a single topologically singular fixed point.
-This stands in contrast with the case of circle actions on Alexandrov $3$-spaces (cf. \cite[Lemma 3.3]{Nun} ) \end{rem}
+\begin{rem} A boundary component of $X^\ast$ may contain an odd number of topologically singular fixed points.
+In particular, it may contain a single topologically singular fixed point, as long as the total number of fixed points is at least three (see Example~\ref{EX: weighted projective space}, with $(m_1,n_1) = (1,0)$, $(m_2,n_2) = (0,1)$, and $(m_3,n_3) = (m,1)$, for $m\neq 0, \pm 1$.).
+This stands in contrast with the case of circle actions on $3$-dimensional closed Alexandrov spaces (cf. \cite[Lemma 3.3]{Nun} ) \end{rem}

-\begin{rem} The determinants of the isotropy groups on the boundary components containing fixed points are always non-zero. \end{rem}